offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

     app_server: jetty
 ```

-... where `version` is the API version, `kind` is the resource (e.g. `Pod`), and `metadata.name` is the name of the object.
-In addition, the `metadata` section can contain labels and annotations to assign to the object via the `metadata.labels` and `metadata.annotations` manifest paths respectively.
+In addition, the `metadata.labels` and `metadata.annotations` manifest paths contain the object's labels and annotations (respective).

-## Pods
+## Pod

-`{bm} /(Resources\/Pods)_TOPIC/i`
+`{bm} /(Kinds\/Pod)_TOPIC/i`

 Containers are deployed in Kubernetes via pods.
-A pod is is a set of containers grouped together, often containers that are so tightly coupled or are required to work in close proximity of each other (e.g. on the same host).
+A pod is is a set of containers grouped together, often containers that are tightly coupled and / or are required to work in close proximity of each other (e.g. on the same host).

 ```{svgbob}
 .--------------------------------.